 Crafting such Wesleyan-specific questions was no easy task.
 Over the winter break, the group dedicated a lot of time and thought to compiling the best questions for survey takers.
-Through many FaceTime calls, text messages, and shared Google Docs, an ever-expanding list of Wesleyan-appropriate potential questions took shape.
-Admittedly, some parameters were imposed on the team when generating questions that pertained mainly to the structure of the survey’s questions.
-However, for the most part, Datamatch gave the group the freedom to truly tailor the survey to Wesleyan’s distinctly diverse student body.
+Admittedly, the structure of Datamatch’s questions imposed some parameters on the group’s creative process.
+However, for the most part, the team were free to tailor the survey and its questions to Wesleyan’s distinctly diverse student body.

 “We tried to make it relatable to all sorts of student groups at Wesleyan,” Caplan noted.

-In fact, those who choose to engage with Datamatch have the option to request purely platonic or romantic matches, making it both a platform to simply forge new friendships or encounter love.
+In fact, those who choose to engage with Datamatch have the option to request purely platonic or romantic matches, making it a platform for forging new friendships and finding love.

 “Our main goal was to just have it [filling out the survey] be a fun experience,” Lepelstat explained.

-Lepelstat was also quick to attest to the survey’s careful harnessing of data and its security.
+Lepelstat was also quick to attest to the survey’s careful harnessing of data as well as its security.

 “I think a lot of people are worried about giving away this information and the legitimacy of this,” Lepelstat said.
 “Your data is not being used in any ways that would be dangerous to your privacy.”